kirkz7/cardiovascular-disease-predict/README.md

 ## Description
-Used models to predict the presence or absence of cardiovascular diseases based on 70,000 patients’ health information Write Something...An in-depth paragraph about your project and overview of use.
+Used models to predict the presence or absence of cardiovascular diseases based on 70,000 patients’ health information

 ## Getting Started